omermustekiin/celebi-track-system-CRM/README.md

 # Çelebi Track System - CRM

-Çelebi Track is a live order track  application I created with Flutter & Firebase, receives and processes data in "txt" type with TCP Socket API, and includes various database operations.

-Manage your organization's production, orders, customers and employees in real time with mobile or web.
+Manage your organization's production, orders, customers and employees in real time with mobile and web.

-Live for Android, iOS and Web.

 ### Features